omar-polo/gmid/README.md

 ## Building

-gmid depends a POSIX libc and libtls.
+gmid depends on a POSIX libc and libtls (part of LibreSSL).
 It can probably be linked against libretls, but I've never tried.
+At build time, flex and yacc (or GNU bison) are also needed.

-See [INSTALL.gmi](INSTALL.gmi) for more info, but the build is as simple as
+The build is as simple as

     make

-The Makefile isn't able to produce a statically linked executable (yet), so for that you have to execute by hand
+or

-    make
+    make static
-    cc -static *.o /usr/lib/lib{crypto,tls,ssl}.a -o gmid
-    strip gmid

 to enjoy your ~2.3M statically-linked gmid.

+To install execute:

+    make install

 ## Architecture/Security considerations